-As we prepare for the impact of Hurricane Florence, it's essential to have plenty of food and water on hand.
+As we prepare for the impact of Hurricane Dorian, it's essential to have plenty of food and water on hand.
 The following items are important to add to your shopping list in preparation for an emergency situation.

 It’s recommended to have at least a 3 day supply of water.
 You should have 1 gallon of water per person, per day.